Released: 14 April 1983

 Bowie later suggested that the production and performance did not capture the sound he had originally hoped for.

-I thought it was a great song, and the beat wasn’t quite right.
+There’s a track on Let’s Dance, ‘Ricochet’, which I adored, I thought was a great song, and the beat wasn’t quite right.
 It didn’t roll the way it should have, the syncopation was wrong.
-It had an ungainly gait; it should have flowed… Nile did his own thing to it, but it wasn’t quite what I’d had in mind when I wrote the thing.
+It had an ungainly gait; it should have flowed.
+I want to do that on the tour, but playing the beat the right way.
+Nile did his own thing to it, but it wasn’t quite what I’d had in mind when I wrote the thing.

 With a loping 6/8 rhythm and an unconventional song structure, ‘Ricochet’ was layered in the studio from the percussion track upwards.
 For reasons unknown, during the spoken sections Bowie adopts a Welsh accent, seemingly invoking the spirits of Dylan Thomas or Richard Burton as he speaks of industrialists’ toil and strife.